top of page

 If we were to walk down a stretch of double stranded DNA we could announce the letters on one or the other of the strands as we passed: "ATGTCGGATAGATGA", for example.
 A code is contained in these 15 letters.

-The primary purpose of the code is to make proteins--but DNA does so indirectly, using mRNA as an intermediary (the "m" stands for "messenger").
-Thus, the DNA code will effectively be photocopied into an mRNA that, in turn, will be used to synthesize the protein.
-This process will be covered thoroughly in the next chapter.
+A primary purpose of the code is to make proteins--but DNA does so indirectly, using mRNA as an intermediary (the "m" stands for "messenger").
+Thus, the DNA code will effectively be copied into an mRNA that, in turn, will be used to synthesize the protein.
+This process will be covered in the next chapter.

 First, like DNA, RNA is a chain of nucleotides—but with slightly different chemistry.
 DNA uses deoxyribonucleotides while RNA uses ribonucleotides.
-They differ only in their sugars.
-The sugar in deoxyribonucleotides, deoxyribose, lacks just one small chemical attachment compared to the ribose sugar in ribonucleotides.
+They differ only by one small chemical attachment.

 Second, one of the four bases used in nucleotides differs between DNA and RNA.
 DNA uses thymine (T) base while RNA uses a uracil (U) base.
 So, if a stretch of DNA reads ATGTAAC, the corresponding RNA sequence would read AUGUAAC.